-For some students — especially those studying things like pre-med or engineering — a career path typically has very logical next steps.
+For some students—especially those studying things like pre-med or engineering—a career path typically has very logical next steps after graduating college.

-But for others, it can take a little more legwork to translate that degree, whether it’s a masters or undergraduate, into employment that leads to a fulfilling career.
+But for others, the job search requires a little more legwork to translate that degree, whether it’s a master’s or undergraduate, into employment that leads to a fulfilling career.